 The Board has four standing committees: the Audit Committee, the Compensation Committee, the Finance Committee and the Nominating and Corporate Governance Committee.
 The roles of the committees are described in their respective charters.
 The Board will continue to delegate substantial responsibilities to each committee.
 The Audit Committee should consist solely of “independent” Directors, as specified by the Exchange Act of 1934, as amended, and the rules and regulations promulgated thereunder (the “SEC Rules”) and The NASDAQ Stock Market LLC Rules (the “NASDAQ Rules”).
-During any period in which the Company does not qualify for the “Controlled Company” exemptions provided in Rule 5615(c) of the NASDAQ Rules, the Audit, Compensation and Nominating and Governance committees should consist solely of members determined by the Board to be independent and who meet the independence requirements under the Nasdaq Rules.
+During any period in which the Company does not qualify for the “Controlled Company” exemptions provided in Rule 5615(c) of the NASDAQ Rules, the Audit, Compensation and Nominating and Corporate Governance committees should consist solely of members determined by the Board to be independent and who meet the independence requirements under the Nasdaq Rules.
 The members of each Board committee shall also meet the other membership criteria specified in the respective charters for each committee.
 New committees may be formed as determined by the Board as it deems appropriate and in the best interests of the Company.

 Committees should be appointed (or re-appointed), and chairs of each committee designated, by the full Board, annually upon recommendation by the Nominating and Corporate Governance Committee.
 Composition of the committees of the Board should be reviewed each year to make certain that these committees are operating effectively and have appropriate representation.
 However, the Board believes that continuity of experience in the specific functions of these committees provides a significant benefit to the stockholders and to management.
 In making the decision for rotation of committee membership and chair position, the Board will take into consideration the expertise of the individual committee member and the expertise of the other Directors available for these positions.